 The Property Owner is responsible for selecting and conducting due diligence on all service providers for the C-PACE Project and the C-PACE Financing.
 Service providers include Qualified Engineering Professionals, Qualified Contractors, and C-PACE Capital Providers.

-The Property Owner is also responsible for submitting all required documents including a letter signed acknowledging they are engaging in a C-PACE transaction, included in the Pre-Application.
+The Property Owner is also responsible for submitting all required documents including a letter signed by the customer acknowledging they are engaging in a C-PACE transaction, a Pre-Application, Final